-Mobile Money E Levy charges are levied by the Ghana Revenue Authority when customers transfer money from their momo wallet to another mobile money wallet or other financial institution.
+Mobile Money E Levy charges are levied by the Ghana Revenue Authority when customers transfer money from their Momo wallet to another mobile money wallet or other financial institution.

-What are Mobile Money E Levy Charges?
+What is Mobile Money E Levy Charges?

 Mobile Money E Levy Charges are electronic Transaction Levy (commonly known as Electronic Levy or E-levy), a 1.5% tax applied on transactions made on electronic or digital platforms like Mobile Money.
 The E-Levy is 1.5% of all cumulative daily transfers of more than GHS 100.
 For example, if a person sends GHS 50 for the first time during the day and then sends another 50 (totaling GHS 100), they will not be charged.

 However, any amount transferred after that on the same day will be charged with the E-Levy.